 Featured Boone Historical Person

-After inching her way across the dangerous bridge while thunder, lightning, and trees crashed around her, Kate Shelley staggered into Mongoina’s Chicago and Northwestern Depot, told officials about the crashed engine, and warned of the peril faced by the passenger train due later that night.
+After inching her way across the dangerous bridge while thunder, lightning, and trees crashed around her, Kate Shelley staggered into Moingona’s Chicago and Northwestern Railroad Depot, told officials about the crashed engine, and warned of the peril faced by the passenger train due later that night.

 After relaying her urgent information, Kate found the strength and determination to lead a rescue party back across the bridge to the place where the survivors were clinging to life, and the two men who were still alive were saved.

 Camp Hantesa – A Camp of High Ideals